aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

        terraform plan -var-file=var-values.tfvars

-    .. topic:: Expected result

   The ``plan`` command creates an execution plan and shows the resources that will be created (or modified).
 This command doesn't actually create any resource but gives you a heads-up on what's going to happen.

   3. If the output of ``terraform plan`` looks as expected, run the following command: